 - Villa Park

 The North SPA has opened two Navigation Centers, one in Buena Park and one in Placentia, to serve the North Orange County homeless population.
-The Navigation Centers not only providing housing for those experiencing homelessness, but to provide health resources, job and social skills, and opportunities to reunite with family and friends.
+The Navigation Centers not only provide housing for those experiencing homelessness but provide health resources, job and social skills training, and opportunities to reunite with family and friends.
 The Navigation Centers' goal is to integrate North Orange County’s homeless to become productive members of society while decreasing the number of homeless individuals in public areas.

 What Yorba Linda is Doing to Prevent Homelessness